-The major in Philosophy acknowledges three goals for its program of study:
+The major in Philosophy acknowledges three goals for its program of

 - 1. Introduce students to the discussion of the ultimate truth and ultimate good; - 2.
-Familiarize students with major philosophical issues and thinkers; and, - Prepare majors, minors and others for graduate study in such professional fields as philosophy, theology, and law.
+Familiarize students with major philosophical issues and think- - Prepare majors, minors and others for graduate study in such professional fields as philosophy, theology, and law.